cloudflare/cloudflare-docs/products/logs/src/content/faq/index.md

 ### What happens if my cloud storage destination is temporarily unavailable?

 **Logpush** is designed to retry in case of errors.
-If your destination is temporarily unavailable, Logpush will make the best effort to retry.
-If Cloudflare persistently receives errors from your destination, Logpush will eventually drop logs.
+If your destination is temporarily unavailable, Logpush will retry around five times over five minutes.
+However, note that this number and time are just approximations.
+If Cloudflare persistently receives errors from your destination, and cannot keep up with incoming batches, Logpush will eventually drop logs.
 If the errors continue for a prolonged period of time, Logpush will assume that the destination is permanently unavailable and disable your push job.
 You can always re-enable the job later.

 ### Can I adjust how often logs are pushed?